Ex-officer says she had sex while child was dying in hot car

 BILOXI, Miss.
-(AP) — A former Mississippi Gulf Coast police officer has told a judge that she was having sex with her supervisor while her 3-year-old daughter was dying inside an overheated patrol car.
+(AP) — A former Mississippi Gulf Coast police officer told a judge Monday that she had sex with her supervisor and then fell asleep while her 3-year-old daughter was dying inside an overheated patrol car.

-Cassie Barker pleaded guilty Monday to manslaughter in a plea bargain.
+Cassie Barker pleaded guilty Monday to manslaughter in a plea bargain after being indicted on a second-degree murder charge.
 The Sun Herald reports prosecutors recommend the 29-year-old Barker spend 20 years in prison.
-Harrison County Circuit Judge Larry Bourgeois says he will sentence the ex-Long Beach officer April 1.
+Harrison County Circuit Judge Larry Bourgeois said he wanted more time to consider the case and would sentence the ex-Long Beach officer April 1.

 Cheyenne Hyer died Sept.
 30, 2016, after her mother left her strapped in a car seat for four hours while Barker was with her then-supervisor at his home.
-The car was running with the air-conditioner turned on, but wasn’t blowing cold air.
+The car was running with the air conditioner turned on, but wasn’t blowing cold air.

 The girl was unresponsive when Barker returned.
-Authorities say Hyer’s body temperature was 107 degrees when found.
+Authorities say Hyer’s body temperature was 107 degrees when she arrived at a nearby hospital.

 Most Read Nation & World Stories